rarellanoc/reconsider_blog/landing/content/thank-you.md

 status: hidden

 We are all set.
 Thank you!
-You'll receive emails from me each 15 days.
+You'll receive emails from me every 15 days.

 Much love.